 - 2 years – 4 semesters

 - Courses cover industry compliant CAD drafting, surveying, construction methods, costs, quality control, inspections, materials testing, control, and hydraulics inspections

 - Gain extensive experience using computer-aided drafting (CAD) to meet industry compliant standards

 - Graduates can seek membership with OACETT (Ontario Association of Certified Engineering Technicians and Technologists) to become certified as a C.Tech.
 (Certified Technician)

-You will participate in a two-week field camp during the first part of May at the end of the second semester (SA approved safety boots mandatory).
+You will participate in a two-week field camp during the first part of May at the end of the second semester (CSA approved safety boots mandatory).
 Attendance is compulsory to complete the program.
 Students are urged to let employers know that they are not available for summer employment until the course is officially completed.

 4D Learning Opportunities

 CANstruction competition – Students compete against other organizations in the community to design and build a 3D structure out of food cans, which are then donated to the Sudbury Food Bank.